agorf/dyndns53/README.md

 in the previous step.
 Click on the policy to check it and click _Next: Review_.

-Click _Create user_ and you will be presented with an _Access key ID_ and a _Secret access key_, the credentials dyndns53 needs to access the service programmatically.
+Click _Create user_ and you will be presented with an _Access key ID_ and a _Secret access key_ (masked), the credentials dyndns53 needs to access the service programmatically.
 Don't close the window since you will need them in the next step.

 [IAM Users page]: https://console.aws.amazon.com/iam/home#/users